-- I’ve included a third river crossing as it has been in the news again recently.11 From what I can remember, any time there has been talk of a third river crossing, it has been from Godmanchester to Hartford.
+- I’ve included a third river crossing as it has been in the news again recently.12 From what I can remember, any time there has been talk of a third river crossing, it has been from Godmanchester to Hartford.
 I’ve included that on the map as a dotted line, along with two alternative options, from Godmanchester to Hinchingbrooke and Godmanchester to Brampton.
-The reason for this is that Brampton Road and its junctions (specifically Hinchingbrooke Park Road and the train station junction) are well known for being overwhelmed for a number of hours every day, which seems likely to get worse with the A14 upgrade) and both options would also provide a fourth vehicular route for crossing the East Coast Main Line.13 As usual, there has been thinking about some detail (e.g. notice how the Godmanchester-Brampton link follows some of the path of the old Huntingdon-Kettering railway), but there’s plenty more that I’d need to investigate before considering the proposal serious.
+There are a couple of reasons for this: Brampton Road and its junctions (specifically Hinchingbrooke Park Road and the train station junction) are well known for being overwhelmed for a number of hours every day (this seems likely to get worse with the A14 upgrade) and both options would also provide a fourth vehicular route for crossing the East Coast Main Line.13 As usual, there has been thinking about some detail (e.g. notice how the Godmanchester-Brampton link follows some of the path of the old Huntingdon-Kettering railway), but there’s plenty more that I’d need to investigate before considering the proposal serious.
 The Godmanchester to Hartford crossing is still a useful and valid option for allowing A1307 and A1198 traffic to reach the A141 without going through Huntingdon.

 - An improved A141 (partially on a new alignment), which has been a distant plan for some time, is included.
 I’ve suggested dualling this to Wyton airfield as it’s already quite busy at peak times and will be made yet busier by the new developments.
 It would be nice for some of junctions it has to be grade-separated, but that would require a more significant upgrade proposal (it would have to have far fewer junctions spend much of its length running significantly below or above the natural ground level).

 - Given the third river crossing and improved A141, I’ve included the development of Wyton airfield (a little different from the proposed masterplan: much more green space), which would become much more accessible.